#1 of 23 Places to Visit in Udaipur

 #23 of 23 Places to Visit in Udaipur

+Chittorgarh is the administrative headquarters of Chittorgarh district and the former capital of the Sisodia dynasty of Mewar.
+It can be visited along with Udaipur tour packages.
 The history of Chittorgarh holds an important place in Indian history and is brimming with heroic tales of the great Rajput warriors.
-Also known as Chittor, Chittorgarh was built by Maurya dynasty in the 7th century AD.
-It was then known as Chitrakut after Chitrangada Mori, a Rajput chieftain as written on historical Mewari silver coins.
-According to history, the Mori dynasty was in possession of the fort when Bappa .....
+Also known as Chittor, Chittorgarh was built by the Maurya dynasty in the 7th century AD.
+It was then known as Chitrakut after Chitrangada Mori, a Rajput chieftain as written .....

 Distance (From Udaipur City Railway Station): 117 Kms